lprhodes/homebridge-broadlink-rm/README.md

 --- | -----------
-on | A hex code string to be sent when the switch is changed to the on position. off | A hex code string to be sent when the switch is changed to the off position. swingToggle | A hex code string used to toggle the swing mode on/off. fanSpeedX | A hex code string where X is any fan speed you wish to support e.g. "fanSpeed100".
+on | A hex code string to be sent when the switch is changed to the on position. off | A hex code string to be sent when the switch is changed to the off position. clockwise | A hex code string to be sent to make the fan go clockwise. counterClockwise | A hex code string to be sent to make the fan go counter clockwise. swingToggle | A hex code string used to toggle the swing mode on/off. fanSpeedX | A hex code string where X is any fan speed you wish to support e.g. "fanSpeed100".